 - Mark a supplier item out of stock and verify the eBay listing pauses within one sync cycle.

-- Run the reprice engine for 48 hours and check whether your margin floor was respected on every listing.
+- Run the reprice engine for 48 hours and confirm your margin floor held on every listing.

 If a tool fails any of those, the rest of the feature list doesn't matter.
 Start an Ecomli trial and run those five tests — we built the product specifically to pass them.